Medicine Bow-Routt Nfs & Thunder Basin Ng

 The historic log structure has two bedrooms equipped with beds and mattresses that can accommodate up to six people.
 The kitchen offers a refrigerator, stove, table with chairs, basic cooking and eating utensils, and cookware.
 The cabin has indoor plumbing which gives guests access to running water, a shower, and a flush toilet.
 A propane water heater provides hot water.

-The cabin does not have electricity.
+The cabin now has electricity.
 The fireplace is usually adequate for heating the guard station during the summer season.
 No other flame producing sources are allowed inside the cabin, including candles.
 A campfire ring and picnic table are just outside.

-Guests need to provide their own food, sleeping bags, pillows, towels, dish and bath soap, matches, first aid kit, and garbage bags.
+Guests need to provide their own food, sleeping bags, pillows, towels, dish and bath soap, matches, and first aid kit.
 It is recommended that you bring drinking water.
-Battery operated lanterns are provided, but an additional emergency light source is recommended.
+Battery operated lanterns are provided.

 We will now be offering trash collection at this site.
 Please limit food waste, and take all large items with you at check out.